Justice Info is the leading information website on international justice

 The core team, in Switzerland and in France:

-In each country covered by Justice Info, we strive to identify the best justice expert capable of faithfully transcribing the reality in the field.
+In each country covered by Justice Info, we strive to identify the best justice expert capable of faithfully transcribing the reality on the ground.
 All our correspondents are well-known journalists in their own countries, trained to cover trials and criminal investigations.
 We select them above all for their independence and professionalism.
-Our correspondents in The Hague, meanwhile, are experts in international justice, working as close as possible to the International Criminal Court and the International Court of Justice.
+Our correspondents in The Hague are experts in international justice, working as close as possible to the International Criminal Court and the International Court of Justice.

 They are our daily partners: